MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 Your personalized data is only accurately calculated when you have a minimum level of activities with Office 365.
 Check back on your MyAnalytics dashboard in a few days to get a fully personalized experience.

 #### Q3.
-Even though I don’t have a MyAnalytics license, why is the MyAnalytics toggle "on" in the MyAnalytics dashboard's Feature settings?
+Even though I don't have a MyAnalytics license, why is the MyAnalytics toggle "on" in the MyAnalytics dashboard's Feature settings?
 What will happen if I change it?

-MyAnalytics will not be available to you if you don’t have a license.
+MyAnalytics will not be available to you if you don't have a license.
 However, your data contributes to the email read statistics for other users.
 For example, when you receive a qualifying email and read it, MyAnalytics includes that statistic in the read percentage that's shown to the sender.
 You can change this and not contribute data by turning the MyAnalytics toggle off in the [Feature settings](../overview/privacy-guide-users.md#how-you-can-opt-in-and-opt-out) on your MyAnalytics dashboard.

 #### Q4.
 How can I find out what my plan is?